JamesManningR/VueTypewriterComposable/README.md

 Initialise the useTypewriter using a reactive or non reactive array of strings.
 If the array is reactive, then this will bind and follow the state of the typewriter.

 ### Simple

+If you just want to start a typewriter and have it type out a string, then you can just pass it a list of strings.
+This can be reactive or non reactive. ( the reactive version is shown below )

 ```vue
 <script setup lang="ts">